aman-maharshi/modernjs-projects/weekly-budget-app-v2/README.md

 ### Features
 * Add a weekly budget
 * Add daily expences to the list and track your spendings
-* Once the user spends 50% of the budget, the remaining budget will be shown in yellow color
+* Once the user spends 50% of the budget, the remaining budget will be shown in orange color
 * Once the user spends 75% of the budget, the remaining budget will be shown in red color
 * Shows a warning when the entire budget is used up

-> Uses Javascript classes and CSS bootstrap
+### Future Updates
+* Funtionality to remove expences from the list